THE PERFECT ASSASSIN

 “Welcome home, Doctor.” said Kira.

 Even given my general misgivings about how the James Patterson machine works, I approached this book with an open mind.
-I was curious how it would tie into the original Doc Savage books and whether it would outright betray the core principles in terms of character and morality that those pot-boiler pulp action stories.
-Would Sitts try to duplicate the Robeson style or would it embrace the choppy simplistic Patterson style?
+I was curious how it would tie into the original Doc Savage books (if at all) and whether it would outright betray the core principles in terms of character and morality that those pot-boiler pulp action stories trafficked in.
+Would Sitts try to duplicate the Robeson entertaining action prose style or would it embrace the choppy simplistic Patterson style?
 Would I be engaged with the new characters or long for the originals?
 Would it be interesting?
 Would it be entertaining?
 Would it be infuriating?

-All that being said, I stuck with the plot, such as it is, which is pretty standard Patterson fare.
+All that being said, I stuck with the plot, such as it is, which is pretty standard Patterson fare about a regular someone getting pulled into danger and intrigue by a mysterious someone else.
 The authors introduce the reader to 2 main characters, Brandt Savage (of course) and his co-star, and catalyst for this story, is a bronze-haired female calling herself “Meed.”
 Her story covers similar ground as what Marvel has done with their Black Widow character in the films.
 But that’s not something to be too critical about as the idea of a female character raised to be an assassin in a training school for assassins is not unique to Marvel either.
 Unfortunately, Meed is consistently the more interesting character than Brandt, which is unfortunate for a book that is supposed to be jump-starting a new series of “thrillers” starring this new Doc Savage.
 He seemed weak, as a person (not his body) and I was trying to figure out why I had this impression.
 I finally realized the reason—and in a way I think this may be the key to how this version of the character could potentially grow into something good if successful enough in sales to continue—Sitts does something with Brandt that I don’t think was ever done with his great-grandfather in the writing.

 Whenever the narrative shifts to a chapter about Brandt, the perspective shifts to first-person.
 So we are inside Brandt’s head.
 We hear his fears, his anxieties, his nervousness, his insecurities.
 Why does this matter?
 I think it matters because for readers of the original Doc Savage stories, Doc’s inner thoughts are a mystery for the most part.
 He was a man of action.
 Sure, he was obviously a genius, because the reader was told this, and the number of inventions he created along with his multiple doctorates and surgeon skills establish his bona fides.
 But we never got inside his head much to see what inner demons he was battling.
 Farmer tackled some of that with his Doc Savage pastiche, Doc Caliban.
 While the Caliban stories could reflect the prose style at times, there was still a Farmerian filter that deconstructed the implications of such a character.
 In Brandt, we have a young professor who is somewhat embarrassed of his connection to the legendary Doc Savage to such an extent that he has contemplated changing his last name.
 But as that is the name on his diplomas, he’s content to just let it lie.
 This little tidbit is a key to the struggles Brandt is going to need to overcome to ever fully embrace his role as the inheritor of the Doc Savage mantle.
 He is a character with the genetics necessary to be a hero, but none of the desire or the motivation to do it.
 Meed functions as the catalyst for his journey to becoming a hero and she has her own lineage connection to the past that is a conduit for her and Brandt to forge an unbeatable team.
 This is not a story about a carbon copy of the original Doc and his amazing five assistants.
 They were a product of their day.
 This is a flawed and reluctant Doc and his single partner who has her own hidden motives for why she needs to push him into accepting his destiny.

-My overall impression of THE PERFECT ASSASSIN is that it could have been more creative with its prose style and achieved its goals better.
-As such, it is a perfectly middling exercise and unlikely to garner new fans of Doc Savage but also unlikely to please current Doc Savage fans.
-However, even with the exceedingly simplistic writing style and choppy construction, I enjoyed it and it ended strong with the new Doc Savage ready to start on a new adventure and I would like to read more about him.
+My overall impression of THE PERFECT ASSASSIN is that it could have been more creatively skilled with its prose style and achieved its goals better.
+The end products winds up as a perfectly middling exercise and unlikely to garner new fans of Doc Savage but also unlikely to please current Doc Savage fans.
+However, even with the exceedingly simplistic writing style and choppy construction, I enjoyed it well enough and it ended strong with the new Doc Savage ready to start on a new adventure and I would like to read more about him.